 While some SEO practices are mere content optimization, some “trick” the search algorithms into believing that their websites are the best in class, the most authoritative, and will provide the best value to readers.
 This may or may not be true.
 The highly ranked companies may have just invested in more SEO.

-Bottom line: Gaming the algorithms is one of the easiest ways to gain an unfair advantage in business, career, influencer-ship, and politics.
+Bottom line: Gaming AI algorithms is one of the easiest ways to gain an unfair advantage in business, career, influencer-ship, and politics.
+People who figure out how your algorithm “operates” and makes decisions can abuse and game the system.

 5. Widespread Misinformation